 For organ students, the uploaded audition may suffice as the audition requirement for students living more than 300 miles from Boston.
 All choral conducting students who are short-listed on the basis of their uploaded recording are required to be present at BU for an audition in February.

-Dean’s Scholarships: Dean’s Scholarships are awarded for the academic year, September to May.
-They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (3.3 minimum), character, and commitment to ministry.
+Dean’s Scholarships are awarded for the academic year, September to May.
+They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (3.5 minimum), character, and commitment to ministry.
 All awards are for a maximum of two academic years of full-time MSM study.
 Dean’s Scholarships are awarded before initial enrollment in the School of Theology; however, money is not available to the student until the first day of classes.

-Tuition Scholarships: Tuition Scholarships are awarded for the academic year, September to May.
+Tuition Scholarships are awarded for the academic year, September to May.
 They are renewable each year, contingent upon the annual evaluation of the recipient’s grade point average (2.7 minimum), character, and commitment to ministry.
 All awards are for a maximum of two academic years of full-time MSM study.

 Master of Sacred Music Curriculum

 The Master of Sacred Music consists of a series of required courses in three categories: theology, music, and the ministry of music.
 The successful completion of these courses and a final project is required for the degree.
 Proficiency in music theory, history, keyboard proficiency, and choral conducting is required.
 MSM students must pass diagnostic examinations in these areas upon entrance into the program.
-The examination schedule will be provided by the School of Theology Admissions Office in the summer, but typically takes place a few days before the start of classes each fall.
+The examination schedule will be provided by the School of Theology Admissions office in the summer, but typically takes place a few days before the start of classes each fall.
 All MSM students are advised by the Director of the Sacred Music Program and the head of the applied music field in which they entered.
 A plan of study is prepared in the first semester, in consultation with both advisors.
 It is revised, as needed, during the duration of the program.

-Students seeking advanced standing in one or more of these theology requirements must consult the Admissions Office during the summer before they matriculate into the program.
+Students seeking advanced standing in one or more of these theology requirements must consult the Admissions office during the summer before they matriculate into the program.
 Applicants for advanced standing will provide syllabi and other appropriate materials for each course in which they are seeking advanced standing.
-The Admissions Office will then consult the Associate Dean for Academic Affairs and other relevant faculty for approval.
+The Admissions office will then consult the Associate Dean for Academic Affairs and other relevant faculty for approval.